Likeness30/StegHub_DevOps-Cloud_Engineering/DevOps-Tooling-Website-Solution/self-study.md

-# Creating a DevOps Tooling Website on AWS
+## Creating a DevOps Tooling Website on AWS
-A website is like setting up a house.
-You need three main things: a space to show the website (the web server), a place to keep all the important information (the database), and somewhere to store extra stuff like photos (storage).
-AWS gives you tools for each part, like EC2 for showing the website, RDS for keeping the data safe, and S3 for storing files.
-It’s like building a house with rooms for different tasks: one for living, one for keeping your things, and one for working.
-AWS helps you put all these rooms together.
+Building a website is like setting up a house.
+You need three main things: a place to show the website (the web server), somewhere to keep important data (the database), and a spot to store extras like photos (storage).
+AWS offers tools for each of these, like EC2 for hosting the website, RDS for safely storing data, and S3 for file storage.
+It's like having different rooms for living, storing stuff, and working, all put together by AWS.

-# What is Network-Attached Storage (NAS)?
+## What is Network-Attached Storage (NAS)?
 NAS is like a shared filing cabinet that everyone in an office can access.
-If someone needs a file, they can easily grab it or put it back without any hassle.
-It’s perfect for teams where everyone needs access to the same files, making it super easy to work together.
-To make this work smoothly, NAS uses tools like NFS or SMB that let computers talk to each other and understand where everything is.
+If someone needs a file, they can easily take it or add it back without trouble.
+It's ideal for teams where everyone needs access to the same files, making teamwork easier.
+NAS uses systems like NFS or SMB that let computers communicate and understand where files are stored.

-# What is Storage Area Network (SAN)?
+## What is Storage Area Network (SAN)?
-SAN is like a super-fast express lane for big businesses to move data quickly.
-It’s a storage space or a storage cabinet, like a private road that only important computers can use to send or grab huge amounts of data at high speeds.
-Companies use SAN when they need their storage to work really fast without any delays.
-It uses iSCSI, which acts like the toll booth, letting only the right computers on the express lane.
+SAN is like a fast private road for companies to move large amounts of data quickly.
+It's like a special storage system only used by important computers, moving data at high speed.
+Businesses use SAN when they need storage to work quickly without delays.
+It uses iSCSI, which acts like a checkpoint, letting only certain computers access the fast lane.

-# What is Block-Level Storage?
+## What is Block-Level Storage?
-Block storage is like cutting up a big file into smaller, manageable pieces.
-It’s like an external  hard drive or inbuilt hard drive.
-It saves stuff in blocks, hence the word block storage.
-When you need the file, it finds all the pieces and puts them back together, just like solving a puzzle.
-Cloud services like AWS use this for things that need to work quickly, like databases.
-AWS EBS is a block storage tool, and it’s like having your own virtual hard drive that you can use whenever you need, even though it’s not physically with you.
+Block storage works by splitting a large file into smaller pieces called "blocks."
+It's like using an external or internal hard drive.
+When you need the file, it finds all the pieces and puts them together like solving a puzzle.
+Cloud services, such as AWS, use block storage for fast access, especially for things like databases.
+AWS EBS is a block storage tool, like having your own virtual hard drive that you can access anytime, even though it's not physically with you.

-What is Object Storage?
+## What is Object Storage?
-Object storage is like putting each file in a separate box with a label on it.
-You don’t break the file into pieces, just store it as a whole.
-This type of storage is perfect for big things like videos or photos.
+Object storage is like putting each file in a labeled box.
+Instead of breaking the file into pieces, it's stored as a whole.
+This type of storage is great for big files like videos or photos.
 AWS S3 is an example of object storage.
-It’s like a huge warehouse where you can easily find whatever you stored because each item has a clear label.
-This makes it great for storing things long-term.
+It's like a big warehouse where every item is clearly labeled, making it easy to find and store things for the long term.